djoepramono/devbox/README.md

 # Hello

 This repository contains necessary stuffs to buid my personal development box.
-My current box is Ubuntu and I use bash.
-So most of the scripts here are implicity geared to those.
+My current box is Manjaro with zsh.
+I used to run Ubuntu, and thus the scripts in this repo might be geared towards Manjaro / Ubuntu.

 This repository contains but not limited to
 - ricing dotfiles